radar/by_star/README.markdown

    by_star_field :start_time, :end_time

-In this case, ByStar queries will return all objects whose range has any overlap within the desired period (permissive)
+By default, ByStar queries will return all objects whose range has any overlap within the desired period (permissive):

+   MultiDayEvent.by_month("January")  #=> returns MultiDayEvents that overlap in January,
+                                          even if they start in December and/or end in February

+If you'd like to confine results to starting and ending within the given range, use the `:strict` option:

+   MultiDayEvent.by_month("January", strict => true)  #=> returns MultiDayEvents that both start AND end in January

 ## By Year (`by_year`)